Nitro4CSR/CSR2-CarPerformanceChangeTracker/README.md

 # CSR2-CarPerformanceChangeTracker
-A Repo that tries to keep track of the nerfs and buffs of CSR2.
+A Repo that tries to keep track of the nerfs and buffs of cars in CSR2.

 ## Updates
 ### Update 5.4.0 OTA1